letsencrypt/cp-cps/CP-CPS.md

 ### 3.1.3 Anonymity or pseudonymity of subscribers

 Subscribers are not identified in DV certificates.
-Certificates do not assert any specific relationship between Subscribers and registrants of domain names contained in certificates.
+Certificates do not assert any specific relationship between Subscribers and registrants of Identifiers contained in certificates.
 Relying Parties should consider DV certificate Subscribers to be anonymous.

 ### 3.1.4 Rules for interpreting various name forms